 A. Adult User Information.
 Information collected from Adult Users may be used:

-- To deliver ReadingIQ advertising to you based on your visits to the non-child-directed portions of the Services (such as www.ReadingIQ.com), for example when you visit third-party websites and applications or via postal mail.
-We will never use information collected in the child-directed portions of the Services for targeted advertising purposes.
-We do not currently respond to web browser “do not track” signals; however, you may opt out of receiving online interest-based advertising from our interest-based advertising providers by visiting www.aboutads.info/choices.
+- To deliver our advertising to you based on your visits to the non-child-directed portions of the Services (such as www.ReadingIQ.com), for example when you visit third-party websites and applications or via postal mail.
+You may opt out of receiving online interest-based advertising from our interest-based advertising providers by visiting www.aboutads.info/choices.
 For more information about web browser “do not track” signals, visit www.allaboutdnt.org.
 California residents have additional rights under the CCPA.
 For more information, please see Section 7 California Privacy Rights below.

-- To measure the effectiveness of our advertising to Adult Users.
+- To measure the effectiveness of our advertising to adults.

 B. Child User Information.
 Information collected from Child Users may be used: